 As mentioned above the weapon you want to use for this Build is Citzal’s Spirit Lance, because it hits in an AoE for ~50% of the damage to the initial target each time you attack, and has a pretty wide AoE (which we can boost with high Intellect).
 When you trigger Swift Flurry you will AoE all targets around you, usually triggering Swift Flurry again, and so on.
 This results in catastrophic damage, generally killing everything around in seconds.
 However, you cannot unlock this Ability until level 13 so you will have to use something else earlier on in the game.
 I strongly suggest going Unarmed, but you could also use Concelhaut’s Parasitic Staff, which heals you when you damage enemies.
 Note that the Spirit Lance is technically a Pike, and will give the benefit for the Weapon Ability if you are proficient with Pikes when wielding it.

 Armor-wise you want to use any that doesn’t incur a Recovery Time penalty.
 You’ll be able to give yourself +5 Armor, so even if you only have 3-5 Armor, you’ll still have a decent amount.
 Keep in mind that many Hits will be turned to Grazes with Llengrath’s Displaced Image, resulting in less Penetration, so you can get away with less Armor.
 You’ll also have incredibly high Deflection, so you shouldn’t even be getting Hit often.
+If you’re playing Turn-Based you can use Medium and Heavy Armor, as your Recovery Time is less important.

 In this section we’re going to cover the “must have” Sage Abilities for this Build.
 You are free to pick and choose which you want outside of these because everyone’s style of play is different and there is no perfect way.
 However, these ones will be needed for this Build to work effectively.